 Your Internet Service Provider (the operator of your WiFi or mobile network) has its own DNS servers, your device will use them by default.
 With Blokada however, you may switch to one of reputable and trustworthy DNS servers.
 They should be used if you are suspecting that your ISP collects logs about your internet usage, you are afraid of some privacy risk or if some websites or services are blocked for you.

 Keep in mind that there is no “best” choice, everything depends on your preferences and location, therefore it’s a good idea to do a little research about your choice.

-Changing DNS is a free feature in Blokada, and you may use it without the Blokada Plus / Blokada Tunnel subscription.
+Changing DNS is a free feature in Blokada (and Blokada Slim), and you may use it without the Blokada Plus subscription.

-Also if you are interested in encrypted DNS, Blokada 5 (currently available on iOS only, coming to Android next) supports DNS over HTTPS out of the box.
+Also if you are interested in encrypted DNS, Blokada 5 supports DNS over HTTPS out of the box (but only on iOS, Android support coming next).
 In fact, all servers listed in the app are DoH enabled.